MaddyGuthridge/COMP3891/OS components/operating system.md

-An operating system is a collection of software that provides a layer of abstraction that allows other software to run independently of the machine hardware.
+An operating system (OS) is a collection of software that provides a layer of abstraction that allows other software to run independently of the machine hardware.

 An OS is comprised of various components: